gviabcua/cron/README.md

 ##Features
-My powerful workflow plugin allows you to perform predefined tasks that are triggered by cronjobs or events (Briddle gviabcua mod).
+My powerful workflow plugin allows you to perform predefined tasks that are triggered by cronjobs or events.

 ##Examples
 - Send a customized email a day before (or a day after) the arrival of guests (**cronjob > email**)